APS IH / June 2012

 Estates Code §1251.001 permits the appointment of a temporary guardian for individuals whose person or estate requires the immediate appointment of a guardian.
 The court appoints a temporary guardian with powers limited to those required by the case circumstances.

 The APS specialist may determine that the client’s assets are rapidly diminishing because of financial exploitation by a family member, caretaker, or person with an ongoing relationship.
-In these instances, APS works cooperatively with DADS Guardianship Services to protect the client’s assets by rendering a finding of Valid for the financial exploitation allegation and submitting an emergency referral to DADS.
-If APS obtains an Emergency Order for Protective Services, APS continues to gather evidence while DADS seeks temporary guardianship to address the rapidly diminishing assets.
+In these instances, APS works cooperatively with HHSC Guardianship Services to protect the client’s assets by rendering a finding of Valid for the financial exploitation allegation and submitting an emergency referral to HHSC.
+If APS obtains an Emergency Order for Protective Services, APS continues to gather evidence while HHSC seeks temporary guardianship to address the rapidly diminishing assets.

-For the steps to complete an emergency referral to DADS, see 4783.1 Procedure for Emergency Referrals to DADS Guardianship Services During an Emergency Order for Protective Services (EOPS).
+For the steps to complete an emergency referral to HHSC, see 4783.1 Procedure for Emergency Referrals to HHSC Guardianship Services During an Emergency Order for Protective Services (EOPS).

 • ensures an financial exploitation subject matter expert is involved, if appropriate;